Generic selectors

 Oddly enough, in response to their question, Jesus calls over a little child.
 The child is very young and, as such, humble, obedient, and respectful of the adults—the antithesis of the prideful disciples.

-MATTHEW 18:2-4 And after calling a little child to Him, Jesus set him in their midst, 3 And said, “Truly I say to you, unless you are converted and become as little children, there is no way that you shall enter into the kingdom of heaven.
-4 Therefore, whoever shall humble himself as this little child, he is the greatest in the kingdom of heaven.”
+MATTHEW 18:2-4 Then Jesus called a little child to Him, set him in the midst of them, 3 and said, “Assuredly, I say to you, unless you are converted and become as little children, you will by no means enter the kingdom of heaven.
+4 “Therefore whoever humbles himself as this little child is the greatest in the kingdom of heaven.

 After picking up the little child (Luke 9:47), Jesus told the disciples that they would not enter into the Kingdom unless they are converted and become as the little child.
 This must have shocked the disciples who likely assumed their positions in the Kingdom were assured.
 Furthermore, the concept that power and authority are given to those who are humble was foreign to their thinking.
 Jesus was obviously addressing the motive behind their question—pride.
 They were filled with it and blinded even to the humility required of Jesus Christ to become flesh and die for the sins of mankind:

-PHILIPPIANS 2:3-8 Let nothing be done through contention or vainglory, but in humility, each esteeming the others above himself.
-4 Let each one look not only after his own things, but let each one also consider the things of others.
-5 Let this mind be in you, which was also in Christ Jesus; 6 Who, although He existed in the form of God, did not consider it robbery to be equal with God, 7 But emptied Himself, and was made in the likeness of men, and took the form of a servant; 8 And being found in the manner of man, He humbled Himself, and became obedient unto death, even the death of the cross.
+PHILIPPIANS 2:3-8 3 Let nothing be done through selfish ambition or conceit, but in lowliness of mind [humility] let each esteem others better than himself.
+4 Let each of you look out not only for his own interests, but also for the interests of others.
+5 Let this mind be in you which was also in Christ Jesus, 6 who, being in the form of God, did not consider it robbery to be equal with God, 7 but made Himself of no reputation, taking the form of a bondservant, and coming in the likeness of men.
+8 And being found in appearance as a man, He humbled Himself and became obedient to the point of death, even the death of the cross.

 So, Jesus leads into the subject of offenses by establishing humility as the core element in dealing with the disciples.
 Without it, He said, we will not even be in the Kingdom.